 You could receive money for these types of damages:

-Your insurance may have policy limits on how much money you can receive for car accident compensation, but do not let the at-fault driver’s insurance or your own insurance company pressure you into a settlement.
-Your lawyer can help you determine how much your claim is truly worth.
+Your auto insurance may have limits on how much money car accident victims can recover.
+Even if the other driver is at fault, their insurance company may pressure you into a settlement.
+Before accepting any insurance claim settlement, make sure you understand your legal rights.
+Your lawyer can give you professional advice on how much your claim might be worth.

 Lost future earnings may be paid to you if you are unable to ever return to work.
 These amounts are calculated according to a variety of factors, including your: